Mushroom & Lentil Pasta Sauce (Vegan Ragu)

 - Chopped fresh parsley, for garnish

-- Grated Parmesan cheese or vegan Parmesan-style cheese alternative, for serving (optional)
+- Vegan Parmesan cheese, for serving (optional)

 - In large saucepot, heat oil over medium-high heat.
 Add mushrooms, garlic, carrot, bell pepper and onion.
 Cook until vegetables are very brown and soft, about 15 to 20 minutes, stirring frequently.

 - Add wine; cook 1 minute, stirring constantly.
 Use wooden spoon to scrape browned bits from bottom of pan.

 - Stir in bay leaf, crushed tomatoes, water, lentils, oregano, salt, black pepper and red pepper flakes.
 Heat to boiling, then reduce heat to medium-low.
 Simmer 30 to 35 minutes or until lentils are tender, stirring occasionally.
 Add more water in 1/2 cup increments, as needed, if ragu gets too thick.